saurabhpathak07/git-and-github/README.md

 # git-and-github
-This is an demo for git and github
+This is an demo for git and github.